Lövstabruk: The estate

 Around 1615 the first timbered mansion was erected by the crown.
 1702 the second wooden manor with six wings, possibly designed by Johan Hårleman, was finished during the ownership of Emmanuel's nephew Charles.
 In July 1719 Lövstabruk, along with most other locations of economic importance along the eastern coast of Uppland from Norrtälje to Harnäs bruk just south of Gävle, were burnt down by the northern half of a Russian fleet in an attempt by the Czar to move forward with the peace negotiations that were stalled by Sweden.
 This effort was ill responded to by the unenterprising Swedish government in the political vacuum after the death of King Charles XII.
 At first Charles de Geer was sceptical about rebuilding the ironworks in Lövstabruk, and considered giving up, going back to Wallonia.
 However, his able manager Georg Svebilius, who had successfully saved Skebo bruk by a civil militia of his during his employment there, persuaded him to go on.
 Within four years the ironworks was producing again, and in the 1730s the current Manor house, now built in stone with four wings, and other less important buildings were also reconstructed.
 The baron Charles de Geer was bestowed head of county in addition to many years of tax exemption for his efforts.
 Lövstabruk was made a fideicommiss during his ownership.
 When the childless bachelor died after a stroke in 1730, his nephew Charles de Geer inherited Lövstabruk at an age of 10.
 Charles studied entomology in the Netherlands, and was a reputed researcher in addition to running the ironworks from the age of 19.
 He knew Olof Rudbeck and Carl von Linne, and started a famous scientific library in Lövstabruk, including the 'Flower Book', now owned by Carolina Rediviva, as well as an Aviary.
+For those improvements to the manor, he hired Jean Eric Rehn, who also designed two new wings.

-The Manor was improved upon during his ownership, primarily to the design of Jean Eric Rehn, the dining room perhaps being the most notable effort.
-His son, also named Charles, preserved the estate while he concentrated upon his interest in politics, agitating against the king.
+Charles de Geer's son, also named Charles, preserved the estate while the elder de Geer concentrated upon his interest in politics, agitating against the king.
 At the turn of the century the ironworks business went well, and the Manor was once more overhauled, this time by Isak Gustaf Clason.
-As the economy turned worse again a planned overall renovation of all buildings in a Dutch renaissance style never took place, except for the new warehouse and the bookkeeper's lodge.
+As the economy turned worse, a planned overall renovation of all buildings in a Dutch renaissance style never took place, except for the new warehouse and the bookkeeper's lodge.